anteoas/replicant-todomvc/README.md

 ### Routing

 We use [Reitit](https://github.com/metosin/reitit) for routing.
-The route table is pure data, and the router dipatches `actions` (pure data, remember?) for our event handler.
+The route table is pure data, and the router dipatches `actions` (pure data, remember?) on our event handler.

 ### Side effects